Love In Tennis: What It Means and How to Use It

 As a result, players never use the score of love-all.
-The only relevant time to even consider using that score would be prior the first point of a match starts which again is unnecessary.
+The only appropriate time to even consider using that score would be before the first point of a match, which again is unnecessary.

 Origin of the Term Love in Tennis

-The first, and less likely, would be that the term love is an adaptation of the French word l’oeuf which translates to egg or the shape of a 0.
-Unfortunately, this reference doesn’t hold much water and is considered an unlikely origin.
+The first, and less likely, would be that the term love is an adaptation of the French word l’oeuf, which translates to egg or the shape of a 0.
+This reference doesn’t hold much water and is considered an unlikely origin.

-Instead, there is a stronger belief that the score of love originates from the phrase “to play for love” (of the game).
+There is a stronger belief the score of love originates from the phrase “to play for love” (of the game).
 In other words, to not play for nothing.